 About a month later we were taking pictures of the building just after dark.
 I was messing with some settings on the camera when this black cat trotted out of the alley into my shot.
 Another Cat Ghost, this one, Lori’s favorite cat “Al.”

 Lori needed to see this but she’d wandered off so I quietly began shooting, sure he’d away.
 Instead of running he sat down and watched me while I struggled with the camera.
 He soon lost interest and walked back into the shadows.
-I followed him a few steps then froze as a man holding a box in his arms stepped into the alley from behind the Motor Palace.
-We took a few steps toward each other than he stopped and asked…
+I followed him a few steps and froze.
+A familiar stranger holding a box in his arms entered the alley.
+He took a few steps, stopped, and asked…

 Is this your place?”

 I told him, “We just bought it.”
 He paused, looked me deep in the eye, put the box down and said,

 This belongs to you.”